menuclose

 Beginners may not notice any significant differences between MT4 and MT5.
 On the surface, they are similar in appearance and function, and MT5’s added features and advanced functionalities may not be hugely important for beginners.
 Before deciding on MT4 or MT5, it’s important for new traders to learn the basics of trading and to develop a keen understanding of how trading platforms work.

-Beginner traders should start out by experimenting with a demo account before trading with a live, fully funded account.
+Beginner forex traders should start by consuming educational content (check out my guide to the best free forex trading courses for some suggestions) and experimenting with a demo account before trading with a live, fully funded account.
 Demo and live account options are available for all versions of MT5.
+However, with MT5 now leading in trading volume, traders and brokers are encouraged to consider switching to MT5 to take advantage of its advanced features and wider range of assets.

 schoolForex for beginners